 Simulation Course for Maintenance of Certification in Anesthesiology

 The Northwestern Anesthesiology Center for Clinical Simulation (NACCS) is operated by the Department of Anesthesiology.
-NACCS is an American Society of Anesthesiologists endorsed simulation center and a member of the American Society of Anesthesiologists’ (ASA) Simulation Education Network.
+NACCS is an American Society of Anesthesiologists-endorsed simulation center and a member of the American Society of Anesthesiologists (ASA) Simulation Education Network.
 We provide experiential, high-fidelity simulation education for ABA Diplomates seeking to fulfill Part 4: Improvement in Medical Practice requirement for Maintenance of Certification in Anesthesiology (MOCA, 25 points) and American Board of Anesthesiology (ABA) Patient Safety Credits (7.5CME credits).
-The Northwestern University Feinberg School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Upcoming course dates (click to register):